Albanian Alps Tour – Hiking tour from Theth to Valbona

 Similarly, the trail across the Valbona Pass is very exposed at some places.
 Particularly, the trail between Valbona and the Pass.
 Because you are following the trail, you cannot divert from the track.
 So the only way to prevent yourself from sunburn, is to bring a head, sunglasses and sunscreen.

-6. Re-useable water bottle
+6. Re-usable water bottle

 A water bottle is essential for your hiking trip.
 Along the trail, there are many water springs, where you can fill your water bottle.